 Behavioral Health Community Resources

-A listing of local resources compiled by the Kenosha County Division of Aging and Disability Services, last updated Friday, Oct.
-16:
+A listing of local resources compiled by the Kenosha County Division of Aging, Disability and Behavioral Health Services, last updated Thursday, Jan.
+7.

 Mental Health and Substance Abuse Resource Center-Kenosha Human Development Services: Location: 3536 52nd St., Kenosha, WI.
 Telephone: 262-764-8555.
 Services offered include:

 - Crisis 24/7 crisis stabilization telephone line for assistance and support, 262-657-7188

 - Sunrise Clinical Services for psychiatric services and therapy

 - Resources, outreach, services and ongoing coordination for victims of crimes and those struggling with mental health and substance abuse disorders